AndreyKarmanov/pico-w-keyboard-mitm-macros/README.md

 # TODOs
-- [x] configuration UI for choosing a device to connect to (via index.html)
+- [x] Connect to BLE keyboard as a client
-- [ ] set up hids client to connect to keybaord's HID service
+- [x] Scan and select from available keyboards
-- [ ] configuration UI for setting up macros (open a basic index.html and use bluetooth api to adjust)
+- [ ] HOG connection to keyboard
-- [ ] store macros in NVM
+- [ ] mirror keyboard's reports & advertisements to host
-- [ ] properly mirror keyboard's reports & advertisements
+- [ ] configuration UI for setting up macros
-  - [ ] support for multiple keyboards/layouts
+- [ ] macros stored in NVM

 ## Architecture